Two Wolves: Versions with dogs

 There are similar stories told by Christian ministers appearing in print prior to the story of the Two Wolves that refer to dogs instead of wolves.

-An early variation of this story was published in The Daily Republican, Monongahela, Pennsylvania, November 16, 1962.
+An early variation of this story was published in The Daily Republican, Monongahela, Pennsylvania on November 16, 1962.
 William J. Turner Jr. prefaced a meditation on "two natures within" (Romans 7:18–19) with this illustration: "A man traveling through the mountains came upon an old mountaineer who had two dogs.
 Both dogs were the same size, and they fought continually.
 The visitor asked the mountaineer which dog usually won.
-The old fellow studied for a moment, spat over the fence, and said, 'The one I feeds the most.'"
+The old fellow studied for a moment, spat over the fence, and said, 'The one I feed the most.'"

-A version of this story was first published in 1965, then in 1978 by the Reverend Billy Graham in his book The Holy Spirit: Activating God's Power in Your Life, which attributed the legend to "an Eskimo fisherman," about an Inuk with a black dog and a white dog that he used for match fixing by only feeding the one he wanted to win.
+A version of this story was first published in 1965, then in 1978 by the Reverend Billy Graham in his book The Holy Spirit: Activating God's Power in Your Life, which told a story of "an Eskimo fisherman" with a black dog and a white dog that he used for match fixing by only feeding the one he wanted to win.
+Graham explains that the story refers to the "inner warfare that comes into the life of a person who is born again".

 The Baptist pastor John R. Bisagno in The Power of Positive Praying (Xulon Press, 1965) gave a version in which a missionary is told by a Mohave Indian convert named Joe that he has a black dog and a white dog always fighting inside him, and that the dog which Joe feeds the most will win.